williamjxj/manus-ai-shop/docs/vercel.md

 ## BUGS & FIX

-### Fixing Google OAuth Callback Redirecting to localhost after Deploying to Vercel

-If you updated `NEXT_PUBLIC_APP_URL` to your production domain (e.g., `manus-ai-shop.vercel.app`) and redeployed your Next.js app on Vercel, but the Google OAuth callback still redirects to `http://localhost:3000/?code=...`, the likely cause is that **some OAuth-related environment variable or configuration is still pointing to localhost**.

-### Why This Happens

-- `NEXT_PUBLIC_APP_URL` controls your app’s public URLs but **OAuth redirect URLs depend on specific environment variables and Google OAuth client settings**.
-- If your OAuth base URL environment variable (commonly `NEXTAUTH_URL`, `AUTH_URL`, or similar) is still set to `http://localhost:3000`, the OAuth flow will redirect back to localhost after login.
-- Google OAuth also requires the correct redirect URIs to be configured in the Google Cloud Console.

-### How to Fix It

 1. #### Update OAuth Base URL Environment Variable
    - Check your Vercel project environment variables for keys like `NEXTAUTH_URL` or `AUTH_URL`.
    - Set it to your **production domain with HTTPS**, for example: